 Gretchen Mol, a blonde, played the title role in The Notorious Bettie Page.
 Page was a brunette.
 Whether Mol dyed her hair or wore a wig on her head is not known, but in a couple of brief nude scenes, the hair in her lower regions was definitely brunette.
 You may draw your own conclusions.

-Ingrid Bergman cut her hair quite short for her role in For Whom the Bell Tolls, annoying Max Steiner, who wanted her to come back and re-shoot some Casablanca scenes with an original song in place of "As Time Goes By".
+Ingrid Bergman cut her hair quite short for her role in the film version of For Whom the Bell Tolls, annoying Max Steiner, who wanted her to come back and re-shoot some Casablanca scenes with an original song in place of "As Time Goes By".

 Monica Bellucci, for the Italian movie Malena, dyed her own hair first red (and cut it at shoulder length), then blonde, then sacrificed it completely for the scene where she is shorn by force by the other women of the city.
 She went blonde again for the film Le Deuxieme Souffle.